DON’T MISS

 Lucerne gained its independence from Murbach Abbey in 1178 and the city we know today was founded that same year.
 The settlement began to grow significantly due to its location at a crossroads for European trade, being on the main alpine route between Italy and Germany.

-By the end of the 13th century, Lucerne had grown into a self-sufficient city but was still under the control of the Habsburg King Rudolf I. The population of Lucerne rejected Habsburg rule and influence and so, the city allied with the cantons of Uri, Schwyz and Unterwalden to join the Old Swiss Confederacy in 1332.
+By the end of the 13th century, Lucerne had grown into a self-sufficient city but was still under the control of the Habsburg King Rudolf I. The population of Lucerne rejected Habsburg rule and influence, and so the city allied with the cantons of Uri, Schwyz and Unterwalden to join the Old Swiss Confederacy in 1332.

 Bern, Zurich and Zug joined the confederacy later and together the cantons fought against the rule of Austria.
 After a long period of conflict, Lucerne was freed from the rule of the Habsburgs.
 Lucerne started expanding its influence following the confederacy’s victory and granted itself the rights it had previously been denied by its Habsburg rulers.
 In 1415, Sigismund of Luxembourg, King of Germany, Croatia and Hungary, granted Lucerne imperial immediacy, making it free from the authority of any local lords.